Following the hugely successful Marches of Time 2025

-Bringing History to Life, with something for everyone in the setting of this wonderful Marches family home.
+History came to life at Stokesay Court, with something for everyone in the setting of this wonderful Marches family home.

-Stroll and picnic in the gardens with Stokesay Court as your backdrop, before being entertained by a variety of interesting speakers in the house.
+People strolled & picnicked in the gardens with this magnificent house as the backdrop, they explored the wider grounds, and were entertained by a variety of interesting speakers in the Great Hall.

-Join the epic Treasure Hunt in the grounds, based on characters from Piers Torday’s Book
+Plus there was an epic Treasure Hunt in the grounds, based on characters from Piers Torday’s Book.

 Piers Torday, is a bestselling and award-winning writer for children, best known for The Last Wild series (Guardian Children’s Fiction Prize) and his stage adaption of John Masefield’s The Box of Delights (RSC/Wilton’s Music Hall).